Hundanol Kebede

 I am an Assistant Professor at the Economics department of Southern Illinois University, Carbondale.

-My fields of interest are International Trade, Applied Microeconomics, and Development Economics.
-My current research mostly focuses on the effect of trade and infrastructure expansion on spatial distribution of economic activities and welfare in the context of low-income countries.
-I have strong interest in how trade (both domestic and international) and infrastructure affect manufacturing growth, structural transformation, employment, wages, and welfare in low income countries.
-I also have strong interest in some development topics including how households deal with shocks, such as weather and price shocks, and the effects of forced displacements on the displaced and the hosts.
+My fields of interest are International Trade, Development Economics, and Applied Microeconomics.
+My research mostly focuses on the effect of trade, technologies and infrastructure expansion on spatial distribution of economic activities, manufacturing growth, structural transformation, employment, wages, and welfare in low income countries.

 Publications